provable-things/ethereum-bridge/nodejs/README.md

 }
 ```

-**Note:** Account 1 will be used to deploy the Oraclize OAR and Connector, make sure to not deploy contracts that use Oraclize on the same account.
+**Note:** The address chosen will be used to deploy the Oraclize OAR and Connector, make sure to not deploy contracts that use Oraclize on the same address.

 * optional:
   * to specify the OAR address use `node plugin --oar EnterYourOarCustomAddress`